EtherInc Price Tops $0.0001 (ETI)

-EtherInc (CURRENCY:ETI) traded 9.6% lower against the dollar during the twenty-four hour period ending at 18:00 PM ET on January 24th.
-EtherInc has a total market cap of $18,800.00 and $6,428.00 worth of EtherInc was traded on exchanges in the last day.
-One EtherInc coin can now be purchased for $0.0001 or 0.00000001 BTC on popular cryptocurrency exchanges including STEX and Exrates.
-Over the last seven days, EtherInc has traded down 8.9% against the dollar.
+EtherInc (CURRENCY:ETI) traded 6.5% higher against the dollar during the one day period ending at 0:00 AM E.T. on January 27th.
+During the last seven days, EtherInc has traded 47.3% higher against the dollar.
+EtherInc has a market capitalization of $21,604.00 and $15,108.00 worth of EtherInc was traded on exchanges in the last day.
+One EtherInc coin can currently be purchased for about $0.0001 or 0.00000001 BTC on cryptocurrency exchanges including Exrates and STEX.

 - COZ (COZ) traded 26.7% higher against the dollar and now trades at $0.22 or 0.00004541 BTC.